Hi, there. Chris Carrington here. I’d like to talk about an issue that puts Colorado agriculture businesses at risk.

 The AG Picks a Fight

-In most cases, if manure flows off a feedlot and contaminates a water source, State law says that the feedlot is liable and can be penalized.
+In most cases, if manure flows off a feedlot and contaminates a water source, State law says that the feedlot is liable and can be penalized by state regulators.
 But there’s an exception to the law that says as long as you’re in compliance, you won’t be held responsible if the discharge is due to precipitation.
 In this instance, the feedlot had just been told by CDPHE that it was in compliance.
 Nonetheless, the Attorney General sued my client for supposedly killing over 14,000 fish that nobody has ever seen, will ever see, and which likely never existed in the first place.
 Because the AG could not pursue my client for a discharge into the river (because of the exception noted above), the AG claimed the feedlot unlawfully “took” the fish from the river – an “unlawful taking”, a violation listed in Colorado law among criminal offenses.
 An unlawful taking is what they call it when someone shoots a bald eagle or kills an elk out of season or over-fishes their license.
 The AG made sure to point out to the court that the feedlot didn’t have a fishing license that permitted taking 14,000 fish out of the river.
 Where fish are concerned, unlawful taking carries a per-fish penalty.
-In this case, that was a fine of nearly $700,000.
+In this case, the trial court imposed a fine of $625,000.

 We challenged the AG, but the trial court determined that an “unlawful taking” is strict liability such that it did not matter whether the feedlot intended to “take” any fish or not.
-What is equally troubling is that the AG is now using criminal statutes to squeeze money from local businesses that just happened to have the bad luck of being in the middle of a storm.
+What is more troubling is that the AG was using criminal statutes to squeeze money from local businesses that just happened to have the bad luck of being caught in the middle of a storm.
 And while this incident just happened to concern a feedlot, it could happen to any company that uses the land to run its business.
-Here, all it took was some particularly bad weather, and the fine came in at nearly three-quarters of a million dollars.
-Some business may be able to afford that.
+Here, all it took was some unusually bad weather, and the fine came in at over half a million dollars.
+Some businesses may be able to afford that.
 Many won’t.
 And then they won’t be in business anymore.

 Who’s to Blame?

-The question at the center of all this is: Can an entity be held liable for an unlawful taking when that unlawful taking is the result of an act of God, or does that “unlawful taking” have to be deliberate and purposeful?
-Let’s say you’re riding a skateboard and you hit a fox cub.
+The question at the center of all this was: Can an entity be held liable for an unlawful taking when that unlawful taking is the result of an act of God, or does that “unlawful taking” have to be deliberate and purposeful?
+Let’s say you put up a fence that a moose calf later gets stuck in and dies.
 Strictly speaking, under the trial court’s ruling, that’s an unlawful taking.
 Would the government be willing to take you to court over something like that?
-Let’s say you work in the energy industry and maintain netting over an oil pit.
-A bird finds its way through the netting and dies.
+Let’s say you work in the energy industry and maintain netting over an oil pit, and then a bird finds its way through the netting and dies.
 You were in compliance, but the bird still died, and the AG decides to hold you responsible.
-Let’s say you’re a rancher and a coyote gets caught in a barbed wire fence on your property.
+Let’s say you’re a rancher and a coyote gets caught in barbed wire on your property.
 Now you see that this is something that could affect any industry in which land and wildlife intersect.
-And as the intersection of land and wildlife becomes more and more common, this problem is only going to get bigger.
+And as the intersection of land and wildlife becomes more common, this problem is only going to get bigger.

-Something can be done about all this, but it will require action from either the state legislature or the Colorado Court of Appeals.
-We appealed the trial court’s decision in this case, and businesses and industry groups from across the state have joined our appeal of this matter in an effort to send a message that the AG’s actions were and are wrong.
-What’s happened is no small matter, and it potentially affects us all, down to the consumer of meat and dairy products, who will pay higher and higher prices to cover the insurance and legal fees required to keep pace with the increasing potential for liability arising from Acts of God, such as the rain event described above.
+The appellate court’s commonsense ruling is good news for agribusiness all over the state, but there is no guarantee we won’t see another case like this one in the future.
+What happened has the potential to affect us all, down to the consumer of meat and dairy products, who will pay higher and higher prices to cover the insurance and legal fees required to keep pace with the increasing potential for liability arising from Acts of God, such as the rain event described above.
 If the government sees that enough people are taking notice and taking this seriously, there’s a good chance they’ll decide in a way that benefits local businesses and local communities.
-Call us and let’s talk about what you can do to help keep Colorado a common sense place to do business.
+Call us and let’s talk about what you can do to help keep Colorado a commonsense place to do business

 If you have questions or concerns about the law and how it intersects with the local agricultural industry, Richards Carrington can help you.
 Contact us at 303-962-2690 and let’s talk.